manticoresoftware/manticoresearch/manual/Searching/Options.md

 Introduced in order to control and limit RAM usage, `max_matches` setting defines how much matches will be kept in RAM while searching each index.
 Every match found will still be processed; but only best N of them will be kept in memory and return to the client in the end.
 Assume that the index contains 2,000,000 matches for the query.
 You rarely (if ever) need to retrieve all of them.
 Rather, you need to scan all of them, but only choose “best” at most, say, 500 by some criteria (ie. sorted by relevance, or price, or anything else), and display those 500 matches to the end user in pages of 20 to 100 matches.
 And tracking only the best 500 matches is much more RAM and CPU efficient than keeping all 2,000,000 matches, sorting them, and then discarding everything but the first 20 needed to display the search results page. `max_matches` controls N in that "best N" amount.

 This parameter noticeably affects per-query RAM and CPU usage.
 Values of 1,000 to 10,000 are generally fine, but higher limits must be used with care.
 Recklessly raising max_matches to 1,000,000 means that `searchd` will have to allocate and initialize 1-million-entry matches buffer for every query.
 That will obviously increase per-query RAM usage, and in some cases can also noticeably impact performance.

+### max_matches_increase_threshold

+Integer.
+Sets the threshold that max_matches can be increased to.
+Default is 16384.

+Manticore may increase max_matches to improve groupby and/or aggregation accuracy when pseudo_sharding is enabled and if it detects that the number of unique values of groupby attribute is less than this threshold.
+Loss of accuracy may occur when pseudo sharding executes the query in several threads or RT index performs parallel searches in disk chunks.
+See [disable_ps_threshold](../Searching/Options.md#disable_ps_threshold) for more details.

+If the number of unique values of groupby attribute is less than the treshold, max_matches will be set to this number.
+Otherwise, default max_matches will be used.

+If max_matches was set explicitly in query options, this threshold has no effect.

+Note that if this threshold is set too high, the result will be increased memory consumption and general performance degradation.

 ### max_query_time
 Sets maximum search query time, in milliseconds.
 Must be a non-negative integer.
 Default value is 0 which means "do not limit".
 Local search queries will be stopped once that much time has elapsed.
 Note that if you're performing a search which queries several local indexes, this limit applies to each index separately.
 Note it may increase the query's response time a little bit, the overhead is caused by constant tracking if it's time to stop the query.